QuantEcon/GameTheory.jl/docs/README.md

 ## Generate docs automatically

-To generate documentation for `Games.jl`, run
+To generate documentation for `Games.jl` locally, run

 ```
+$cd ~/.julia/v0.6/Games/docs
 $julia make.jl
 ```

+Note that we can only generate documentations for the installed package.

-The generated docs can be accessed in `docs/build/index.html`.
+The generated docs can be accessed in `docs/build/index.html`, and subpages in `docs/build/lib/page_name.html`.

 There are three parts to generate the documentation.